rithmschool/intermediate_javascript/unit-02/06-design-patterns.md

 You can find some great examples of the observer pattern [here](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#observerpatternjavascript)

- The Observer pattern is quite common in popular JavaScript libaries like RxJS and Redux.
+ The Observer pattern is quite common in popular JavaScript libraries like RxJS and Redux.
 You have also already seen many examples of the Observer pattern with jQuery methods like `on()` and `off()` to subscribe and unsubscribe to events.

 ### Additional Resources